tkmru/lazyCSRF/README.md

 ## Motivation
 Burp Suite is an intercepting HTTP Proxy, and it is the defacto tool for performing web application security testing.
 The feature of Burp Suite that I like the most is `Generate CSRF PoC`.
-However, this does not support JSON parameters.
+However, it does not support JSON parameters.
 It also uses the `<form>`, so it cannot send PUT/DELETE requests.
-In addition, multibyte characters that can be displayed in the burp itself are often garbled in the generated CSRF PoC.
+In addition, multibyte characters that can be displayed in Burp Suite itself are often garbled in the generated CSRF PoC.
-Those were the motivations for creating this extension.
+Those were the motivations for creating LazyCSRF.

 ## Features